top of page

 The Response

-• The program creates pathways to college opportunities
+• Pathways to college opportunities

 All services are free, voluntary, and confidential.
 All staff are vetted and professionally trained to work with youth at risk.